 The NYS Courts Access to Justice Program

-● Help unrepresented litigants have a productive experience in Housing Court through an offering of non-legal support;
+- Help unrepresented litigants have a productive court experience through an offering of non-legal support;